SAGE: Agentic Framework for Interpretable and Clinically Translatable Computational Pathology Biomarker Discovery: Knowledge Graph Construction

-For each document $d$, a local graph $G(d) = (V(d), E(d))$ is constructed, where nodes correspond to unique entities and edges aggregate all triples linking entity pairs.
-Edge weights are defined as the maximum confidence among supporting triples.

-Local graphs are fused into a global KG using BGE-Large embeddings~\cite{xiao2023bge}.
-Nodes are merged when cosine similarity exceeds $\tau = 0.9$, and redundant edges are merged by summing weights.
-Disconnected components with fewer than three nodes are pruned.
-Graphs are serialized in GraphML format for interoperability~\cite{brandes2001graphml,hagberg2008networkx}.
-See figure~\ref{fig:kg_visualization}
+For each document $d$, a local graph $G_d = (V_d, E_d)$ is constructed where nodes correspond to unique entities and edges aggregate all triples linking entity pairs, with weights defined as the maximum confidence among supporting triples.
+Local graphs are fused into a global KG using \texttt{BGE-Large} embeddings~\cite{xiao2023bge} with cosine similarity threshold $\tau = 0.9$.
+Redundant edges are merged by summing weights and disconnected components with fewer than three nodes are pruned.
+Graphs are serialized in GraphML format~\cite{brandes2001graphml,hagberg2008networkx}.